 After 25 years of ministry in the Paris area, the Sanders were redeployed to Beirut, Lebanon.
 Paul served as academic dean and vice president of the Arab Baptist Theological Seminary (ABTS) for 14 years.
 In 2006, he transitioned into leadership of the Middle East North Africa Association for Theological Education (MENATE), a network of over 20 Arabic-language theological schools across the region.
 He also led two other networks of theological schools: the European Council for Theological Education (ECTE) and the International Council for Evangelical Theological Education (ICETE).
 He continues to teach, write, consult and mentor in his post-retirement years.

+In 2023, he published his book on the history of the Reformation in 16th century Europe: Zwingli et Bullinger : quand la Réforme entre en Cène (La Cause publishing in France).
 Agnès served in Lebanon as medical director of Tahaddi (“challenge” in Arabic), a compassion ministry that provides medical care, literacy classes, and social assistance for those living in a refugee camp/shanty towns in south Beirut.
 Today Tahaddi (www.TahaddiLebanon.org) has a salaried staff of over 60, serving several thousand people with free medical care and education through a dispensary, an educational center and a psycho-social center.
 Agnès continues to serve on the board of trustees of Tahaddi.

-While living in Beirut, she also ministered to women as a prison chaplain.
-Agnès just published a new book in French, Tahaddi, sacré défi (Tahaddi, An Awesome Challenge) and translation/publication in English is planned for early 2021.
+While living in Beirut, Agnès also ministered to women as a prison chaplain.
+Agnès just published a new book in French and English Tahaddi, sacré défi (Hope in the Heart of a Beirut Slum) in 2021 and 2022.
 Paul and Agnès retired from career service in 2013 and are now WorldVenture Global Specialists.
 Based in Nantes, France, they are active members/leaders in the Evangelical Baptist Church in their city.
-They have three adult children and seven grandchildren living in Paris and Casablanca.
+They have been involved in translation and proofreading of several titles into French.
+They have three adult children and seven grandchildren living in the Paris area and in Casablanca.